Slutsk-Kletsk Yeshiva: Kletsk

 In 1921, Rabbi Kotler and 50 students managed to cross over the Russian-Polish border for Kletsk; (Rabbi Meltzer remained in Slutsk, for he felt he couldn't abandon the Jewish community there, as he served as community rabbi as well).
 The yeshiva settled in a communal property, which they soon outgrew.
 Rabbi Kotler therefore raised funds for the construction of a new building.
 The cornerstone was laid in 1927, and despite not having enough money to build the entire building, the construction continued and the yeshiva agreed to accumulate a large debt.
 In 1929, the building was completed and a festive chanukas habayis (building dedication) was held.
-Rabbi Meltzer, who had since move to Palestine, came back to Europe for the celebration.
+Rabbi Meltzer, who had since moved to Palestine, came back to Europe for the celebration.
 The festivity was enormous, with participants filling the surrounding streets of the new yeshiva building.
 Many donated generously and the debt was soon paid up.
 At the outbreak of World War II, the yeshiva numbered two hundred sixty students.